Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Results

 \subsection{Transport properties}

-The temperature and field dependence of in-plane electrical resistivity was measured in the temperature range 2\,K$\leq$T$\leq$300\,K and in magnetic fields up to 90\,kOe with the electrical current in \textit{ab}-plane and the field along the \textit{c}-axis.
-Figure\,\ref{RTLT-1} shows the temperature dependence of normalized in-plane electrical resistivity, $\rho$(T)/$\rho$(2K), below 50\,K. Above about 50\,K, the $\rho$(T) curves for all compositions show a positive temperature dependence. $\rho$(300\,K) is around 1.2\,m$\Omega$.cm for both MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$.
-However, $\rho$(300\,K) increases when mixing Bi and Sb in MnBi$_{2-x}$Sb$_x$Te$_4$ and peaks out around x=0.63 where the crossover from n-type to p-type occurs.
+The temperature and field dependence of in-plane electrical resistivity was measured in the temperature range 2\,K$\leq$T$\leq$300\,K and in magnetic fields up to 90\,kOe with the electrical current in the \textit{ab}-plane and the field along the \textit{c}-axis.
+Figure\,\ref{RTLT-1} shows the temperature dependence of in-plane electrical resistivity, $\rho$(T), of some selected compositions.
+Above about 50\,K, the $\rho$(T) curves for all compositions show a positive temperature dependence.
+While $\rho$(300\,K) of most compositions is around 1.2\,m$\Omega$.cm, $\rho$(300\,K) has a value of $\approx$3.0\,m$\Omega$.cm around $x\approx0.63$ where the crossover from n-type to p-type conducting behavior occurs.
+The compositional dependent transport properties require an understanding of changes in carrier type/concentration, chemical disorder effects, and coupling to the structural and magnetism.

-As highlighted in Figure\,\ref{RTLT-1}, $\rho$(T) of MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$ shows quite different temperature dependence cooling across T$_N$. $\rho$(T) of MnBi$_2$Te$_4$ shows a cusp centering at T$_N$ and is suppressed cooling below T$_N$ signaling reduced magnetic scattering of electron transport in the magnetically ordered state.
+As highlighted in the inset of Figure\,\ref{RTLT-1}, $\rho$(T) of MnBi$_2$Te$_4$ and MnSb$_2$Te$_4$ shows quite different temperature dependence cooling across T$_N$. $\rho$(T) of MnBi$_2$Te$_4$ shows a cusp centered at T$_N$ and is suppressed on cooling below T$_N$ signaling reduced magnetic scattering of electron transport in the magnetically ordered state.
 In contrast, $\rho$(T) of MnSb$_2$Te$_4$ shows a minimum around 50K, a semiconducting-like temperature dependence below about 50\,K, and a slope change at T$_N$.
 This temperature dependence suggests the effect of magnetic order on the electrical resistivity in MnSb$_2$Te$_4$ is quite different from that in MnBi$_2$Te$_4$.
 As presented earlier in Figure\,\ref{HOverM-1}, below about 80\,K, the H/M of MnSb$_2$Te$_4$ deviates from the linear temperature dependence.
-The semiconducting-like temperature dependence of $\rho$(T) below 50\,K seems to result from the magnetic fluctuations above T$_N$ in MnSb$_2$Te$_4$. $\rho$(T) of Sb-rich compositions shows a similar temperature dependence as MnSb$_2$Te$_4$ but with a more gradual change cooling across T$_N$ possibly due to the chemical disorder effect. $\rho$(T) of Bi-rich compositions resembles that of MnBi$_2$Te$_4$.
+The semiconducting-like temperature dependence of $\rho$(T) below 50\,K seems to result from the short range magnetic correlations above T$_N$ in MnSb$_2$Te$_4$. $\rho$(T) of Sb-rich compositions shows a similar temperature dependence as MnSb$_2$Te$_4$ but with a more gradual change cooling across T$_N$ possibly due to the chemical disorder effect. $\rho$(T) of Bi-rich compositions resembles that of MnBi$_2$Te$_4$.
+As discussed later, our DFT calculations suggest that the doped holes have significant Mn 3d character which drives the p-type Sb-rich compositions to become more resistive upon cooling across T$_N$.